Michael Welch, Ph.D.

 00 - 59% F

-Nota Bene: Photographing, Video, or Tape recording are strictly prohibited, as well as note taking for commercial purposes.
+Nota Bene: Photographing, Video, or Audio recording are strictly prohibited, along with note-taking for commercial purposes.

 IS THIS COURSE RIGHT FOR ME?